MatthewWitczak/ASIC-Digital-Counter-Design/README.md

 # Introduction

 The goal of this project is the design, verification, and physical implementation of a parameterizable synchronous digital counter realized as an ASIC.
-The work covers the complete digital integrated circuit design flow, starting from an RTL description and ending with a manufacturable GDSII layout generated using the OpenLane ASIC flow.
+The work covers the complete digital integrated circuit design flow, starting from an RTL description and ending with a GDSII layout generated using the OpenLane ASIC flow.

 The project scope includes specification definition, synthesizable RTL development in Verilog, functional verification at the register-transfer level, logic synthesis, static timing analysis, and full physical design.
 The design is implemented using a standard-cell–based CMOS methodology and verified using industry-standard digital design and physical verification techniques (DRC/LVS).